paylike/zen-cart/Testing.md

 * A ZenCart installation is required on ZenCart
 * You also need to have a test client account with previous purchases and an admin account for which you set the credentials in the .env file
-* Lastly you need to have the currency selector available on the frontend
+* Lastly you need to have the currency selector available on the frontend with all the currencies that are tested enabled
+* Make sure that the product at /index.php?main_page=product_info&cPath=1_5&products_id=27 has enough stock and is a simple product

 ## Getting started